pme123/orchescala/00-docs/src/docs/bpmnDsl.md

 end MySignalEvent
 ```
 - The `messageName` is the name of the signal you expect.
-  To correlate the signal to a certain process instance, you can use the `{processInstanceId}` as a part in the signal name.
+  To correlate the signal to a certain process instance, you can use the `SignalEvent.Dynamic_ProcessInstance` constant (`{processInstanceId}`) as a part in the signal name.
   This will be replaced in the _Simulation_ with the actual _processInstanceId_.
 - You can send process variables with the `In` object.
 - A _SignalEvent_ extends _CompanyBpmnSignalEventDsl_.